domuspopus/overwatch-4v4-all-heroes/README.md

 - D.Va does not have never-ending nukes.
 - Heroes wont fly too far away from map.
 - Overly tanky characters have reduced HP.
-- Team sizes balancing between rounds.
+- Lobby balancing and shuffling between rounds.

 ![preview](preview.png)